pattjoshi/interview-Q-A/dbms.md

 - Referential Integrity Rule in DBMS is based on Primary and Foreign Key.
 -  The Rule defines that a foreign key have a matching primary key.
 Reference from a table to another table should be valid.

+---

+# RDBMS

+# What is  RDBMS  & How it store n memory ?

+- An RDBMS is a type of database management system (DBMS) that stores data in a row-based table structure which connects related data elements.
+-  An RDBMS includes functions that maintain the security, accuracy, integrity and consistency of the data.
+This is different than the file storage used in a DBMS.

+- It store memory in tabular form.(row and col)

+# Degree of relaction

+### 1 : 1

+-  One to one, Entity in A associates with at most one entity in B, where A & B are entity sets.
+And an entity of B is associated with at most one entity of A.
+1. E.g., Citizen has Aadhar Card.

+### 1 : M

+-  **One to many,** Entity in A associated with N entity in B. While entity in B is associated with at most one entity in A.
+- 1. e.g., Citizen has Vehicle

+# Many to one,
+- Entity in A associated with at most one entity in B. While entity in B can be associated with N entity in A.
+- 1. e.g., Course taken by Professor

+# Many to many,
+-Entity in A associated with N entity in B. While entity in B also associated with N entity in A.
+- 1. Customer buys product.
+- 2. Student attend course